openfl/OpenFLDevelopersGuide/keyboard-input/using-the-ime-class.md

 {

-trace(&quot;IME is installed but not enabled.
-Please enable your IME and try again.&quot;);
+trace("IME is installed but not enabled.
+Please enable your IME and try again.");

 }